-alternatives often without being able to provide an objectively best policy.
-Hence, the politicians' call for the "single-handed economist".
-Economists typically work with statements that are contingent on certain assumptions and on developments of the economy or society (scenarios).
+There are several reasons for this.
+First, economists and politicians live in different worlds that involve different beliefs, goals, means and restrictions (Section 4.1).
+Second, the advisory process cannot always deliver what politicians hope for.
+While they expect objective, scientific solutions to predefined policy problems, economists have to gauge the pros and cons of alternatives often without being able to provide an objectively best policy.
+Hence, the politicians' call for the 'single-handed economist'.
+16 Economists typically work with statements that are contingent on certain assumptions and on developments of the economy or society (that is, scenarios).
 Politicians feel uneasy with these techniques since they do not provide definite answers.
 Overall, political decisions cannot be delegated to scientific procedures that produce objectively best solutions as some politicians would like to think.
-Therefore, economic advice should involve an interactive process that includes defining goals and developing solutions, both of which are subject to political, cognitive and economic restrictions (Sec.
-4.2).
-Third, economic policy proposals are often incompatible or contrary to the rules, requirements and idiosyncracies of the politico-administrative system (Sec.
-4.3).
+Therefore, economic advice should involve an interactive process that includes defining goals and developing solutions, both of which are subject to political, cognitive and economic restrictions (Section 4.2).
+Third, economic policy proposals are often incompatible or contrary to the rules, requirements and idiosyncracies of the politico-administrative system (Section 4.3).

-4.1.
-The Two Worlds of Economists and Politicians
+4.1 The Two Worlds of Economists and Politicians

 When trying to understand why professional economic advice is not taken up or sometimes completely ignored by politicians it seems crucial to have in mind that economists and politicians live in different worlds.
-For instance, the economist Joseph STIGLITZ (1998), member and chairman of the US Council of Economic Advisors 1993-97, reports his own experience: "When I arrived in the lawyer- and politician-dominated White House environment, I often felt that I had arrived in another world. ...
-It was that often another system of logic, another set of rules of reasoning, applied" (op.cit. p.
-5).
-In both worlds there exist different goals, incentives, time-horizons, and restrictions as summarized in the following table (Table 2).
+For instance, the economist Joseph Stiglitz (1998), member and chairman of the US Council of Economic Advisors 1993-97, reports his own experience: 'When I arrived in the lawyer- and politician-dominated White House environment, I often felt that I had arrived in another world. ...
+It was that often another system of logic, another set of rules of reasoning, applied' (op. cit., 5).
+In both worlds there exist different goals, incentives, time-horizons, and restrictions as summarized in Table 6.2.